App version: 0.1.0

 Private Loans

 Private student loans don’t come from the U.S. Department of Education.
 Generally, they’re offered by online lenders and other private financial institutions.
 To find out how much you owe in private loans, log in to your account to see your balance.
-If you forgot who your lender is, check your monthly statement or log into AnnualCreditReport.com
+If you forgot who your lender is, check your monthly statement or request your free credit report from AnnualCreditReport.com.

 Step 2: Create a Budget